hfarooqui/knowledge_base/docs/containers.md

 ### Hypervisors, Virtulization, Containers
 - Hypervisor is a software that makes Virtulization possible
-- Hypervisor divides the host system and allocates the resources to each divided virtual environment.
+- `Hypervisor divides the host system` and allocates the resources to each divided virtual environment.
 You can basically have multiple OS on a single host system.
-- Two types of hypervisors - Native hypervisor (runs directly on host system) and Hosted hypervisor (makes uses of host system)
+- Two types of hypervisors - `Native hypervisor` (runs directly on host system) and `Hosted hypervisor` (makes uses of host system)
-- Container - an application that is being developed and deployed is bundled and wrapped together with all its configuration files and dependencies.
+- Container - an `application` that is being developed and deployed is `bundled and wrapped together with all its configuration files and dependencies`.
 This bundle is called a container.
-- Each container shares the host OS kernel and, usually, the binaries and libraries, too.
-Shared components are read-only
+- Each `container shares the host OS kernel` (usually, the binaries and libraries) running as `isolated processes in user space` on the host operating system.
+Shared components are read-only.
+- Docker containers are basically `runtime instances of Docker images`.

 #### Virtulization vs Containers
 - Containers are an abstraction of the application layer.
 Each container is a different application
-- Containers virtualize OS to run multiple wrokloads(services) in single OS instance
+- `Containers virtualize OS` to run `multiple wrokloads(services) in single OS instance`
-- VM virtualizes Hardware to run multiple OS instance
+- `VM virtualizes Hardware` to run `multiple OS instance`
-- Virtual machines are an abstraction of the hardware layer.
-Each VM is a physical machine -
+- Virtual machines are an `abstraction of the hardware layer`.
+Each VM is a physical machine

 ### Adding storage to Docker containers
 Docker provides three ways to mount data to the container: volumes, bind mounts, and tmpfs storage